“You did not choose me,” Jesus says, “but I chose you.”

 So our dream is that United Church of Chapel Hill will be a shining light in our community that testifies to a truth rooted deeply in the Gospel: you belong here.
 Nothing can separate you from the love of God.
 We believe our church is called to be a place of belonging for all God’s children.
 We think this is a message that the world needs to hear.
 We also think it’s a message that calls us to the ongoing work of prayer, confession, and discernment together.
 Throughout this website, you’ll see all the ways that United Church is reaching out to connect with the world and reaching in to connect with our own church community.
 We want to make sure that anyone touched by our ministry knows that they belong here.
 Because we are called to be a place of belonging for all God’s children, we’re holding before us two aspirations that our congregation has adopted.

 We believe that God works through the power of loving relationships.
 We are hungry for more connection with each other.
 Our congregation draws people from throughout the Triangle into ministry here, so it’s especially important that we create opportunities for fellowship, conversation, and worship that help build a deeper quality of relationship.
 We be seek to build into our life together opportunities for small group connection, shared meals, meaningful conversations, and times for retreat.

 Our justice commitments grounded in the social ethic of Jesus have called us into advocacy for the environment, immigrants and refugees, the homeless poor, and in response to many other needs of the world.
 Still our dream is that United Church will represent a more complete reflection of the Realm of God.
 So we continue to lift up opportunities for us all to grow in awareness of the systems of racial oppression.
 And we’re working to grow our ministries, like La Mesa and our richly diverse youth ministries, that lead us in our social justice commitments.

 We belong to one another.
-In the next year of our life together, let United Church be a place of belonging for all God’s children.
+United Church is a place of belonging for all God’s children.